UFC Fight Night: McGregor vs Brandao: Predictions & Analysis

 A few statistical edges stand out.
 McGregor throws significantly more leather — a 2.3 sig. strike per minute gap.
 McGregor is far more active with takedowns, averaging 0.3 more per 15 minutes.
 McGregor has tighter striking defense, making opponents miss more often.

-**The Pick: Conor McGregor over Diego Brandao.** We're leaning McGregor here at 71%, a solid but not overwhelming edge.
+The Pick: Conor McGregor over Diego Brandao.
+The model is firm on this one: McGregor at 76%.

 Gunnar Nelson vs Zak Cummings